About | Studios | Exhibitions & Events | Join In | video | shop | studiodigital | Wansbrough | Contact

 Contains Art is now supported by funding from the National Lottery through Arts Council England, as well as the Golsoncott Foundation, the Fairfield Charitable Trust, the Sylvia Waddilove Foundation and the Somerset Community Foundation.
 We are hugely grateful for everyone who helps to make our work possible.

-You can read all about the work we have done in 2016 in our evaluation for the Arts Council below.
+You can read all about the work we have done in 2016 and 2017 in our evaluation for the Arts Council below.

 get our newsletter: